PlayerAmigo1273/structured/README.md

 # structured
-A personal header-only library for generic type data structures.
+A personal library for generic type data structures.
+Define the types.
+Include the .c files in your .c files.
+Include the .h files in your .h files.